ryx103/AutoEnoder3_kc99_master/README.md

 # Attacked connection detection using AE, VAE and GMM
-## Author： Yixuan Ren, Zhuoer Shen, Jiahui Zhang
+## AUTHORS： Yixuan Ren, Zhuoer Shen, Jiahui Zhang

 The demos are shown at the main branch with result in ipynb file.